-- Graduate Research: See Effective and Responsible Use of AI in Research.
+- Research: Review the Effective and Responsible Use of AI in Research page.

-- Teaching: Refer to AI+Teaching – Teaching@UW for integrating GenAI while maintaining academic standards.
+- Teaching: Refer to guidance on integrating GenAI while maintaining academic standards.

 Key Takeaways

-- Only UW-approved services and applications (UWare) may be used with University data.
+- Only UW-approved services and applications may be used with University data.
 The use of unapproved services, applications, and the unauthorized release of university data could result in violations of policy or law for which you or the University may be liable.
+UW-IT can review tools and use cases to help inform unit decisions about whether to approve a service or application.

-- All interactions with GenAI must comply with all relevant UW policies and standards.
+- All use of GenAI must comply with all relevant UW policies and standards.

-- Complimentary training, tool review, architectural guidance, and security assessments are available via the UW Information Technology AI initiatives website.
+- Complimentary training, tool review, architectural guidance, and security assessments are available via the UW-IT AI website.

 - You are ultimately responsible and accountable for your use of GenAI and all outcomes derived from it.